 In 1972 the National Choir of Persia (Kor-e Melli-e Iran) was founded under the direction of Alfred Mardoyan.
 He arranged both Persian folk and urban songs for this group.

-Here is the Mardoyan's choral version of "Rudaki's Lyre" [Chang-e Roudaki] which has been composed by Rouhollah Khaleghi in 1950s.
+Here is the Mardoyan's choral version of "Rudaki's Lyre" [Chang-e Roudaki] which has been composed by Rouhollah Khaleghi in the 1950s.
 The lyric is written by Roudaki, 9th-century Persian poet.
 This work was originally performed by celebrated vocalists Marzieh and Banan at Radio Tehran (Listen to the original version).
 Choral version was performed in ca. 1976 in Tehran.
 The conductor is also Alfred Mardoyan:

 Tehran Choir & Farah Chore: Evlin Baghcheban